 There is no one size fits all approach - that is why we made Pupil Service.

 Pupil Service is based on Pupil Capture and gives you access to all data: eye videos, to pupil data, gaze data, and more.
 Get the lastest release below.

-We also maintain and contribute to a community driven repository of tools for eye tracking in head mounted displays called HMD-eyes
+We also maintain and contribute to a community driven repository of tools for eye tracking in head mounted displays in Unity3d called HMD-eyes